Somerset Wind Developer: NRG Energy, Houston, TX

 Central Maine Power(CMP), along with industrial wind developers Somerset Wind and NextEra are partners in plan to construct a wind energy corridor from the western border near Eustis to the base of Johnson Mountain.
 NextEra is proposing two large wind farms in the Eustis area.
 The high voltage, 400 yard wide corridor would travel from NextEra’s developments to the Moosehead region to a power grid interconnection at the base of Johnson Mountain for Somerset Wind.
 The corridor would impact Parlin Pond, Johnson Mountain Townships and West Forks Plantation then move on to Moscow, Bingham and Athens.
 The high voltage corridor is being proposed to provide Somerset Wind and NextEra transmission access to sell their power to southern New England utilities.
 The proposed high voltage transmission line is being designed with an additional capacity of 500 megawatts.
 The additional megawatts is called “headroom’ which would allow the interconnection of more wind development in the future for the region.

-Project development has been going on for over a year.
+Project development has been going on for two years.